Thanks for dropping by! My name's Aleksandr—and yes, that's spelled without an

 Long story short, I moved to the U.S. when I was little and have lived in the states for most of my life.
-I currently reside in Gainesville, Florida, where you'll find plenty of friendly gators, lovebugs whose carcasses will eat away at your car's paint, the infamous Florida Man, and, of course, the University of Florida.
+I currently reside in Edinburg, Texas.

-I won't bore you with a detailed rundown of my work history; that's what my LinkedIn is for!
+I won’t bore you too much with my work history, though; that’s what my LinkedIn is for.

-I have experience with a few different stacks—I've done a bit of desktop, mobile, and game development, either on my own time or for class projects.
-Nowadays, I like to focus on web technologies because I enjoy working on projects that have a strong UI/UX component.
-Below are a few of the projects that I'm proud of.
+I have experience with a few different stacks—I’ve done a bit of desktop, mobile, and game development, either on my own time or for class projects.
+I’ve also published a few npm packages.
+Below are select projects that I’m proud of:

-Text editor developed with the Qt framework.
-Features standard file operations, syntax highlighting, multiple tabs, undo/redo, find & replace, brace matching, and more.
+Rich text editor developed with the Qt framework.
+Supports standard file operations, syntax highlighting, multiple tabs, undo/redo, find & replace, brace matching, and more.

-Embody is a top-down dungeon crawler inspired by the Binding of Isaac where you can possess slain enemies to assume their model, stats, and weapon.
+Embody is a dungeon crawler inspired by the Binding of Isaac that lets you possess dead enemies.

 Want to see more of my work?

-When I was young, I was absolutely obsessed with drawing (and pretty good at it, too!).
-As I grew older, though, I found myself preoccupied with so many other things that I simply couldn't find the time to draw.
-These days, my interest in art has resurfaced in the exciting world of front-end development—I love working with colors, fonts, spacing, and all those good things.
-I've also recently taken an interest in creating CSS art in my free time to challenge myself, learn new CSS tricks, have fun, and make pretty things.
+At one point, I was obsessed with drawing (and pretty good at it, too!).
+But with time, I found myself preoccupied with so many other things that I simply couldn’t find the time to draw.
+Lately, my interest in art has resurfaced in the colorful world of front-end development—I love working with CSS to bring designs to life on the canvas that is the web.
+Sometimes, I’ll also create CSS art as a substitute for the real thing, either as a challenge or just for fun.